Anders Mowatt of Hugoland: Marriage to Else Rustung and becoming Admiral in the King's Navy

 Andrew's first wife Ursula died sometime between 1580 and 1586; in 1586 he applied to King James VI of Scotland for permission to travel to Bergen, Norway to marry.
 In June 1587, Andrew received permission to move to Bergen and find a suitable wife.
 It's possible that James VI hoped to place one of his own middle-ranked gentlemen into foreign society, that he might prove useful to the House of Stuart at a later date.

 Once in Bergen, Andrew married the twice widowed Else Christoffersdatter Rustung, daughter of the Admiral of the Danish-Norwegian Navy Christoffer Trondsson Rustung, a.k.a.
 Kristoffer Throndsen.
 Else Rustung had been married previously to Jon Haard of Gjersvik and Axel Fredriksen, and was a landowner herself, holding lands in Sunnhordland.
 Andrew Mowat thereafter served as an admiral in Christian IV's service in the North Sea until his death around 1610, returning to his native Shetland on numerous occasions.
 Many of Andrew's and Else's sons and grandchildren becoming senior naval officers.
-Andrew became an important landowner in Norway centering on Hovland in Tysnes.
+Andrew became an important landowner in Norway centering on Hovland on the island of Tysnesøya.
 He owned several other farms in Sunnmøre, while still holding his lands in Shetland.
 He was also a ship-owner, owning several ships he had captained, and a trader of imports in Norway, Scotland and England.